-Contributed by: Bob Scharfe, Selim Souissi and Marion Lanne, Luther S.A.
+Contributed by: Bob Scharfe, Selim Souissi, Marion Lanne and Maeva N'Zogho, Luther S.A.

-- engage stakeholders which is of good practice towards any relevant risk management and mitigation activity; - identify and understand the audience and their concerns (for instance, long term investors concerned about the effects of climate change on the activity); - identify the themes and define the relevant matrix for the business strategy with a link between both long-term and short-term value creation; - assess the relevance of performance indicators by using widely accepted indicators developed via a credible process; - identify the format and communication channel to ensure that investors receive relevant, easily accessible, comparable and timely information; and - bring ESG reporting quality up to financial grade reporting.
+- determine the roles, responsibilities and capabilities within the company relevant to ESG reporting; - align ESG reporting with the corporate strategy so that goals related to internal and external stakeholders and impactful decisionmaking are properly addressed; - engage stakeholders which is of good practice towards any relevant risk management and mitigation activity; - identify and understand the audience and their concerns (for instance, long-term investors concerned about the effects of climate change on the activity); - identify the themes and define the relevant matrix for the business strategy with a link between both long-term and short-term value creation; - assess the relevance of performance indicators by using widely accepted indicators developed via a credible process; - identify the format and communication channel to ensure that investors receive relevant, easily accessible, comparable and timely information; and - bring ESG reporting quality up to financial grade reporting.